-Some of the most sought-after dice in the collecting world are the old Chessex Borealis lines like Aquerple, Clear and Confetti that are made out of a clear acrylic base with colour shifting glitter inside.
-Sadly, these three particular lines are no longer made because the EU started using the iridescent glitter material in Euro …
+The Original Chessex Borealis Some of the most sought-after dice in the collecting world are the old Chessex Borealis lines like Aquerple, Clear and Confetti that are made out of a clear acrylic base with colour shifting glitter inside.
+Sadly, these three particular lines are no longer made because the EU started using the iridescent …

 Bescon recently released some new colours in their Moonstones lines, and as many collectors have observed, the Orchid set is very similar to the Chessex Borealis Purple old glitter dice.
 While the Bescon glitter doesn’t have the exact same depth and shimmer as the old Borealis glitter, it’s definitely the closest emulation I have seen …

 Every year dice collectors and enthusiasts get excited about new releases, and Chessex dice are certainly no exception.
 At GAMA Expo in March 2019, we got the very first glimpse of new dice that Chessex was planning to release this year.
 Back then, they were called “From the Lab”, which later evolved to just “Lab Dice”.

 Most people who develop an interest in dice and dice collecting almost inevitably eventually stumble across the Chessex Borealis line.
 You know, those semi-translucent dice with the very fine glitter.
 They’re really quite pretty, offered in several different colors, and actually available in two types of glitter.
 Which, admittedly, is veering into slightly dice-nerdy territory, …